root-project/web/blog/_posts/2021-10-06-manual-week.md

 We also moved everything still valuable in the _Old User’s Guide_ to the relevant places, updating the _[Manual]({{ '/manual' | relative_url }})_ or the _[Reference Guide](https://root.cern/doc/master/index.html)_.
-Finally we will drop completely the _Old User’s Guide_ and have an accurate and complete _[Manual]({{ '/manual' | relative_url }})_.
+In the end (and after another, final round at the end of the year) we will drop completely the _Old User’s Guide_ and instead have an accurate and complete _[Manual]({{ '/manual' | relative_url }})_.